Harela

 Harela is a Hindu festival celebrated in the Indian state of Uttarakhand and in some regions of Himachal Pradesh.
 This festival is very popular in the Kumaun region of Uttarakhand, and is celebrated by the name Harela (हरेला).
 This name is used in some places of Garhwal but, it is not commonly used, as the festival is celebrated as Mol-Sankranti (म्वोळ-संक्रांति) or as Rai-Sagrān (रै-सग्रान).
-It is called Hariyali/Rihyali in Kangra, Shimla and Sirmour regions, Dakhrain in Jubbal and Kinnaur regions of Himachal Pradesh.
+It is called Hariyali/Rihyali in Kangra, Shimla and Sirmour regions, and Dakhrain in Jubbal and Kinnaur regions of Himachal Pradesh.
 This festival is celebrated on the first day of Shravan-Maas (Shravan-Sankranti/Kark-Sankranti), as per the Hindu Luni-Solar calendar.
 This festival marks the onset of the Rainy-Season (Monsoon).
 They pray for a good harvest and prosperity.
 Harela means "Day of Green", and Agriculture-based communities in the region consider it highly auspicious, as it marks the beginning of the sowing cycle in their fields.
-Multiple Kauthigs/Thols/Melas (Fairs) are also organized on this festival.
+Multiple Kauthigs/Thols/Melas (Fairs) are also organized at this festival.